- Microsoft's Groove Music app is a very capable music player. Even so, many users reported problems when trying to play tracks.

 The weird things are that it doesn’t happen if I connect Bluetooth headphones, or, if I’m selecting music within a single artist or album, it only seems to affect me when I play all or shuffle all.

-We suggest you check out our article on how to fix Groove Music crashes and see if our fix works for you.
+If you’re bothered by the same issues, then we suggest you check out our article on how to fix Groove Music crashes and see if our fixes work for you.